How to Fall Asleep Instantly?

 So imagine your whole day!
 Adenosine builds up in your body and brain as you progress through all your life battles during the day.
-The built up adenosine induce sleep by inhibiting the activity of your neurons by the end of the day, making you feel tired.
+The built-up adenosine induces sleep by inhibiting the activity of your neurons by the end of the day, making you feel tired.
 This is made possible by one of the four adenosine receptors – A1 that is present everywhere in your body.
 This inhibition is what puts you to sleep gradually at night.

-The factors that affect instant sleep
+The physical factors that affect instant sleep

 Train like a Jedi, or a Super Saiyan here